 How to Manage Disks in a Cluster with Deduplication and Compression

 Consider the following guidelines when managing disks in a cluster with deduplication and compression enabled.

-When you add a new disk group manually, add all of the capacity disks at the same time.
+When you add a disk group manually, add all the capacity disks at the same time.